angeella/mds_fMRI/tutorial_mds_fMRI.md

 ```r
 ind_fmri <- smacofIndDiff(dist_all, type = "mspline",spline.intKnots = 50,itmax = 1000,spline.degree = 5,ndim = 2)
 ```
-In Figure \ref{plot_INDSCAL} we can observe the similarities between brain activities due to different stimuli between individuals.
+We can observe the similarities between brain activities due to different stimuli between individuals.
 It is noted that the individual $2$ reacted similarly to the individual $5$ regarding to the individual $3$.
 This output saws the similarity spaces across $5$ subjects.
 Homogeneities between subjects and/or any outliers could be noted.

 The following plot represents the weights of each subject for the creation of the common space plot.
 We can note that subject $3$ is more involved in the creation of the second dimension than in the first dimension, instead, the reverse situation is found for subjects $2$ and $5$.